waterloo-rocketry/docs/electrical-gse/rlcs-v4/towerside-relay-board.rst

      - Board shall have voltage sense on Battery in, each power output line
      - ?
    * - ELEC.
 9
-     - Board shall have current sense on RLCS 12V and 5V in, Battery in
+     - Board shall have current sense on RLCS 12V and 5V in, Battery in, each power output line
      - ?
    * - ELEC.
 10
-     - Board shall have current sense on GSPD 12V in, LiPo 12V in, USB 5V in, RLCS 12V out, RLCS 3.3V out
-     - ?
-   * - ELEC.
-11
      - All ADC input shall be low pass filtered with cutoff(-3dB) frequency of 20kHz
      - ?